python-ellar/ellar-sql/docs/models/models.md

 This resource provides detailed information and insights into the declarative approach for defining model classes.

 ## **Defining Tables**
-The table class is designed to receive a table name, followed by columns and other table components such as constraints.
+The table class is designed to receive a table name, followed by **columns** and other table **components** such as constraints.

-EllarSQL enhances the functionality of the SQLAlchemy Table by facilitating the creation or selection of metadata based on the `__database__` argument.
+EllarSQL enhances the functionality of the SQLAlchemy Table by facilitating the selection of **Metadata** based on the `__database__` argument.

-Directly creating a table proves particularly valuable when establishing many-to-many relationships.
+Directly creating a table proves particularly valuable when establishing **many-to-many** relationships.
 In such cases, the association table doesn't need its dedicated model class; rather, it can be conveniently accessed through the relevant relationship attributes on the associated models.